NorthernWidget/NorthernWidget-libraries/README.md

 At this point, you should have all the libraries required to compile any Northern Widget code.

-If you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.
+***Note: if you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.***

 Repeat these steps if you would like to obtain updated library versions.